friday963/the-hybrid-cloud-handbook-for-aws/notes.md

 ![routed domain](./images/routeddomain.png)

 - Similar to this physical illustration of a VPC the actual VPC incorporates a similar concept.
-Each VPC has a **VIRTUAL** router sitting between all the subnets in a VPC, and while the data place does not physically traverse that router, it is consulted (at the control place) whenever packets are bound for another network.
+Each VPC has a **VIRTUAL** router sitting between all the subnets in a VPC, and while the data place does not physically traverse that router, it is consulted (at the control plane) whenever packets are bound for another network.

 ### _Random VPC facts_